CMGreenspon/NCams/README.md

 ### Labeling and 3D marker reconstruction

 The [analysis](Examples/analysis.py) goes over marking images with DeepLabCut and triangulation of the marker data.

+### Moving DLC network to a different project

+1. Change filenames in config.yaml
+2. Change filenames in pose_cfg.yaml (two of them)
+3. Change directory name `dlc-models/iteration-0/<PROJECT NAME>-trainset95shuffle1`

+### Continuing teaching a NN on new videos

+1. Edit your config.yaml by replacing the video list with the new videos, save the text referencing the old videos.
+You may want to change the `numframes2pick` variable in config, too.
+2. Extract frames: `deeplabcut.extract_frames(config_path, mode='automatic', algo='uniform', crop=False, userfeedback=False)`
+3. Label frames: `deeplabcut.label_frames(config_path)`
+4. Put back the old videos paths (do not remove the new ones) into the config.yaml.
+5. Merge datasets: `deeplabcut.merge_datasets(config_path)`
+6. Create training dataset. `deeplabcut.create_training_dataset(config_path)`
+7. Go to train and test pose_cfg.yaml of the new interation (e.g. in '<DLC_PROJECT>/dlc-models/iteration-1/CMGPretrainedNetworkDec3-trainset95shuffle1/train/pose_cfg.yaml' and '<DLC_PROJECT>/dlc-models/iteration-1/CMGPretrainedNetworkDec3-trainset95shuffle1/test/pose_cfg.yaml') and change the `init_weights` variable to point to the snapshot from previous network or iteration (for example, '<DLC_PROJECT>\dlc-models\iteration-0\CMGPretrainedNetworkDec3-trainset95shuffle1\train\snapshot-250000' without file extension).
+Note: put <DLC_PROJECT> as a full path from root directory or drive.
+8. Start training.

 ## Structure of the repository